blubbll/lapis-tube/README.md

-a fancy and open alternative YouTube client.
+A fancy and open alternative YouTube client.
 =================